dnarain-astro/docs/astro/develop-project.md

   :::

 ### Step 2.
-Build a New Image
+Build a New Docker Image

-To build your project into a Docker image:
+To build a new Docker image from `dockerfile.build`:

 1. Run the following command to create a new Docker image from your `Dockerfile.build` file: